GuyHadas/Scribbble/docs/production_readme.md

 * Secure user authentication and easy access to explore Scribbble via a demo account
 * Adding new designs to share your current portfolio pieces
 * Browse user uploaded designs
-* Guided features tour for experimental UX
+* Guided tour showcasing experimental UX features
 * View Comments along with a pointer to where they live on the design
 * Comment creation via a location on the design